How to train Lora models

 If you save the LoRA in the default output location (AI_PICS/Lora), you can easily use the Stable Diffusion Colab Notebook to load it.

 Open AUTOMATIC1111 Stable Diffusion WebUI in Google Colab.
-Click the Extra Networks button under the Generate button.
-Select the Lora tab and click the LoRA you just created.
+Click the Select the Lora tab and click the LoRA you just created.

 Here are the prompt and the negative prompt: